oresat/oresat-linux/utils/octavo-boot/README.rst

             TX packets 8  bytes 1634 (1.5 KiB)
             TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

-- run the boot script with the network interface and FULL path to `tfptboot` directory. **NOTE:** this should be done within 10~15 seconds of the Octavo board being plugged in.
+- Run the boot script with the network interface and absolute path to the `tfptboot` directory. **NOTE:** this should be done within 10~15 seconds of the Octavo board being plugged in.